tytydraco/yessleep/out/If_youre_planning_on_messing_with_a_supernatural_force_you_barely_understand_read_this_before_you_do_Or_dont_I_cant_force_you.md

 *“Oh, hello William!
 Unfortunately, I can only give one gift!”*

-*“I am not William.”*
-*“Ah, but you’re being controlled by him!
+*“I am not William.”“Ah, but you’re being controlled by him!
 That means you were instructed by him to do so!
 Sorry, but you can’t ask for gifts for other people!
 Goodbye!”*

 *She hangs up.*

 “It won’t work.”

-“Why?”
-“You only get one gift.
-That’s what Amaryllis said.”
-William sighed, looking frustrated, and hung up.
+“Why?”“You only get one gift.
+That’s what Amaryllis said.”William sighed, looking frustrated, and hung up.

 My hand stung, but I had a knot in my stomach.
 I didn’t want to do any more favors for this douche, and I *needed* to know whether or not he was going to bother me again.

 I yanked out another nail.

-“Show me if William asks me for another favor.”
-*I’m sitting in my room, playing a game on my computer.
+“Show me if William asks me for another favor.”*I’m sitting in my room, playing a game on my computer.
 My phone buzzes.*

 *Hey, Future Girl.
 I need another vision.
 I’m throwing a party at my house, and I’m worried one of my neighbors will call the cops to complain or something.*

 Alright.
 So he *was* going to bother me again.
 Maybe I could block his number?
 Actually, yeah, why don’t I just do that?

 I quickly found his number and blocked it.